 In addition, the device might get hot and the battery will deplete rapidly, searching repetitively for a stable signal.

 If that’s what’s bothering you, as well, we recommend restarting your device periodically.
-In addition, make sure that your SIM card is properly placed and try switching between the slots.
-Alternatively, you can try and reset your device to factory settings.
+In addition, make sure that your SIM card is properly placed, and try switching between the slots.
+If none of that helps, try some of the solutions listed in our article about data issues on Android.

 12. Camera exposure issues